brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 Conventionally, when we think of numbers we think of them as being represented in base 10.
 But the base of a number can be changed, while the value of it remains the same.
 For example, nr. **5** in base 10 is represented as **101** in binary.
 As humans, we can make an abstract connection between 101 and a signal on a bus.

-[TODO: Introduce a little gif here to demonstrate the point]

 For example, let's assume we're programming for a CPU with a 16 bit architecture.
 The [6502 microprocessor](https://en.wikipedia.org/wiki/MOS_Technology_6502) is a perfect example of one.
 This very processor or variants of its design were used in the Atari2600, the Apple II, the NES (Nintendo Entertainment System), Commodore 64 and many other machines.

-Let's say that on the memory module connected to the [6502](https://en.wikipedia.org/wiki/MOS_Technology_6502), at address 0x5544, we have the value 0x7.
+Let's say that on the memory module connected to the [6502](https://en.wikipedia.org/wiki/MOS_Technology_6502), we have the value 0x7 stored at address 0x5544.
 These are completely arbitrary values chosen for the purposes of this example.

+{% include figure.html path="blog/hello-boot/CPU-Signal-12fps.gif" caption="Cpu reading the value 0x7 from address 0x5544 over and over again..." %}

 Since the 6502 uses a 16 bit architecture, that means there's a BUS with 16 wires connecting the cpu and the memory.
 Number 0x5544 is equivalent to 0101 0101 0100 0100 in binary.
 For the CPU to do a memory **read** the CPU would send an electric signal on this 16 wire BUS in which the wires representing bit number 2, bit number 6, bit number 8, bit number 10, bit number 12 and bit number 14 would be turned on, while every other wire would be turned off.

  Since the value returned is 8 bits long, in response the memory circuit would return the value stored at address 0x5544 which in this example is 0x7 through an electronic signal of a bus with 8 wires.
 Number 0x7 is equivalent to 0000 0111 in binary.
 In response to the CPU's read, the memory circuit would return a signal to the CPU on an 8 wire BUS in which the last 3 wires representing bit 0, 1 and 2 would be turned on, while every other wire would be turned off.